Shannon Hayden Shannon Hayden

 Share

 On February 14 next year, Indonesia will hold presidential elections.
 This looms as a consequential vote not just for Indonesians but for the United States.
 After all, Indonesia is a major player in the critical Indo-Pacific region.
-It’s the world’s fourth most populous country, third largest democracy, sixteenth largest economy, and largest Muslim-majority nation.
+It’s the world’s fourth most populous country, the third-largest democracy, the sixteenth-largest economy, and the largest Muslim-majority nation.

 Leading candidate and current defense minister Prabowo Subianto visited the United States in August, finalizing agreements to purchase fighter jets and helicopters, meeting with U.S. Secretary of Defense Lloyd Austin and other officials, and advocating for closer ties between the two countries.